 Does the story in Luke’s gospel of the rich ruler make you a little uncomfortable?
 It does me.
-Despite the fact that many rationalize its message, essentially suggesting it should be understood today as a hypothetical challenge rather than a generally applicable principle, it is impossible to escape the fact that these words of Jesus represent a forcible challenge to our comfortable twenty –first century lifestyle.
-Of course money isn’t everything we tell ourselves.
-Of course we’d happily give it up if asked.
+Even though many rationalize its message, essentially suggesting, it should be understood today as a hypothetical challenge rather than a generally applicable principle.
+It is impossible to escape the fact that these words of Jesus represent a forcible challenge to our comfortable twenty-first-century lifestyle.
+I recently read with great interest that if the world’s top ten wealthiest businesspeople gave up the increase in their wealth gained over the last two years, it would pay the entire COVID19 bill!
+Of course, money isn’t everything we tell ourselves.
+Of course, we’d happily give it up if asked.
 But would we?
 Somehow I doubt it very much.
-It will be interesting to see how the ‘trickle down’ effect of the recent tax cuts finds a way into price reductions for consumers and/or, increased wages for the greater workforce.

 Thankfully, Jesus probably doesn’t want us to give up all our possessions; the economic consequences, if we did, would be alarming.
-Yet, it is equally probable that Jesus wants us to give up a lot more that we are usually prepared to sacrifice.
-In a world of massive poverty and suffering, in which the divide between rich and poor grows wider every day, can any of us really say we are doing enough?
+Yet, it is equally probable that Jesus wants us to give up a lot more than we are usually prepared to sacrifice.
+In a world of massive poverty and suffering, where the divide between rich and poor grows wider every day, can any of us really say we are doing enough?
 When we think of what Jesus gave for us, how does our giving to others compare?
-The price asked of the rich ruler may seem large but it is small contrasted to that.
+The price asked of the rich ruler may seem significant, but it is small contrasted to that.
 No wonder the story makes us uncomfortable.
-Proverbs reminds us that, ‘the one who exploits the needy offends his maker, but happy is the one who is kind to the poor.
+Proverbs reminds us that ‘the one who exploits the needy offends his maker, but happy is the one who is kind to the poor.
 (Proverbs 14:21)

 Perhaps this can be your prayer in the coming week?